6 Tips for Building a Successful Content Factory

-It’s important to set the right permissions so users have access to the content they need.
+It’s important to set the right permissions, so users have access to the content they need.
 Be sure to maintain links between component pieces and composite assets.
-This gives the team the ability to trace where content is already in use and provides a holistic view of the content ecosystem.
+This approach allows the team to trace where content is already in use and provides a holistic view of the content ecosystem.

 Librarians are critical in maintaining smooth day-to-day operations of the content factory.
-They act as the gatekeepers and quality-checkers by making sure that your content building blocks have all the necessary data and comply with usage rights.
+They act as gatekeepers and quality-checkers by ensuring that your content building blocks have all the necessary data and comply with usage rights.

 - Ensuring source files have been uploading